 “We basically couldn’t run an organic chemistry lab before, which is required for most health and science graduate degree programs,” said Ferris.

-The lab makes the university highly competitive with other schools’ offerings, while also giving students a unique Lesley experience of close mentorship and favorable student to teacher ratios, Morimoto said.
+The lab makes the university highly competitive with other schools’ offerings, while also giving students a unique Lesley experience of close mentorship and favorable student-to-teacher ratios, Morimoto said.

 “We still serve students in a different way at Lesley,” he said.
 “I think it’s more integrative and interdisciplinary and collaborative than most other places.”

-The department plans to purchase more equipment in coming years as the biology and chemistry programs expand.
+The department plans to purchase more equipment in the coming years as the biology and chemistry programs expand.